Su13n/umamusume-mod-manager/README.md

 ## How to compile with PyInstaller (Portable executable version):

-Double-click on _COMPILE.bat_ to generate the .exe version.
+Double-click on _COMPILE.bat_ to generate the .exe version, then go to the folder "dist" to find the executable.